paldepind/flyd/README.md

 ```

 The body of a dependent stream is called with two parameters: itself and a list
-of the dependencies that has changed since its last invocation (due to [atomic
+of the dependencies that have changed since its last invocation (due to [atomic
 updates](#atomic-updates) several streams could have changed).

 ```javascript